12 Ways to Conquer Everyday Stress

 Breathing is a trigger for your mind to relax.
 Next time you feel overwhelmed with stress, count your breaths.
 Counting your breath will help you accomplish two goals: One, it will take your mind off the situations that are stressing you out.
 Second, it will help keep your mind from wandering away from how boring, awkward or difficult deep breaths can actually be.

-With each inhale and exhale, try to make the ins and outs longer.
+With each inhales and exhales, try to make the ins and outs longer.
 The long-term goal is to breathe deeply into your diaphragm and exhale until there’s nothing left.
 Eventually, you will feel so empty breathing out that your inhale will become automatic.
 This deep breathing can do wonders for improving your mental state.

 2. Exercise the Stress Away